kbc8090/firefox/README.md

 That's basically it.
 You can look in the user.js at the userChrome.* options you can set.
 I run the commented out settings.
 Here they are also:

+You can play around with which theme you want just make sure to have only 1 on at a time.
+Don't use compact URL.
+Context menu icons are nice but I'm lazy to get every single one working so I disable them.
+Non chrome refresh looks more like Edge.

 ``` js
 user_pref("userChrome.theme-dracula", false);
 user_pref("userChrome.theme-github", false);